 Alternatives to bankruptcy

-- Try to enter into an informal arrangement with your creditors to pay back the debt.
+You could try to enter into an informal arrangement with your creditors to pay back the debt.
 Without a legal undertaking, however, there is a risk that your creditor could ignore this agreement at a later stage.

-- If your debt problem is severe, you can still avoid bankruptcy by applying for an Individual Voluntary Arrangement (IVA).
+If your debt problem is severe, you can still avoid bankruptcy by applying for an Individual Voluntary Arrangement (IVA)*.
 This is similar to an informal arrangement but it has more structure and there are fees involved.
 It gives you more control over the process, it usually lasts around five years, and you won't be declared bankrupt for credit purposes.
 It's important to note, though, that if you default on any of your payments there is a possibility that you will be made bankrupt.

 Although the alternatives to bankruptcy may seem more attractive, remember that any formal arrangement is still a serious matter and should be avoided if possible.

 Possibly the best alternative to bankruptcy is prevention, so it might be worth trying to manage problems before they build up.

 - Check what's coming in and what's going out.
 Keeping an eye on your income and outgoings could help you to spot any issues early on.